Client-Side Encryption in OmniCanvas: How to Keep Your Notes Truly Private

 Getting Started

 Client-side encryption is available now for all OmniCanvas users — free and paid.
 Open any note, click the menu, and choose Encrypt to get started.
 Your most sensitive notes deserve zero-knowledge protection.
+Because only ciphertext leaves your device, your encrypted notes stay private even with cloud sync enabled; new users can start with the beginner's tutorial.

 Ready to try spatial notetaking?